 On a nice, cloudless night in Mid-August one can observe a beautiful spectacle of nature: The Perseid showers.

-According to Bill Cooke from NASA this year will be exceptional good, where normal rates are somewhere between 50-75 meteors per minute, this year we could have peaks up to 150 and even 200 meteors per minute.
+According to Bill Cooke (NASA) this year will be exceptional good, where normal rates are somewhere between 50-75 meteors per minute, this year we could have peaks up to 150 and even 200 meteors per minute.

 During the whole travel through the debris field in July and August one can see the Perseid shower, but in the range from 12. - 13.
 August there will be a maximum.
 The peak is expected on 12.
 August between 13:00 and 15:00 UTC.